radekd91/inferno/README.md

 ## Structure
-This repo has two subpackages. `gdl` and `gdl_apps`
+This repo has two subpackages. `inferno` and `inferno_apps`

-### GDL
+### INFERNO
-`gdl` is a library full of research code.
+`inferno` is a library full of research code.
 Some things are OK organized, some things less so.
 It includes but is not limited to the following:

 - `models` is a module with (larger) deep learning modules (pytorch based)
 - `layers` contains individual deep learning layers